Admissions to this program are paused for spring 2026 entry and will resume for spring 2027. Stay tuned to this page for application deadlines.

 Program Details

-In the post-professional certificate program, students will expand their scope of practice and develop new skills and knowledge to independently assess, diagnose and provide treatment in their new specialty.
 The adult-gerontology acute care nurse practitioner concentration prepares graduates to provide direct acute care to the entire spectrum of adults, including young adults, adults and older adults across the lifespan and across the continuum of care.
 Through your coursework and practicum experiences, you will develop advanced clinical skills that will prepare you for success in your future career as an AGACNP.

 VCU Bulletin is the official source for course and academic program information.